raspberrypilearning/turtle-tracker/en/step_6.md

 ![animation of importing x coords](images/import-x-coords.gif)

-Right click (or tap and hold) on the `Turtle 4: x coords` list and choose import.
+Right click (or tap and hold) on the `Turtle A: x coords` list and choose import.

 Select the file that you downloaded, it will be something like 'turtle5.csv'.

 When you are asked 'which column should be used?', enter the number 1.
 The x coordinate data is in the first column of the file.

-Scratch will load the data from the first column in the file into the Turtle 4's x coords list.
+Scratch will load the data from the first column in the file into the Turtle A's x coords list.

 --- /task ---